et0and/portfolio-redux/content/pages/values.md

 *Alignment with Te Tiriti o Waitangi*
 Understand the importance of tikanga Māori, taonga, and the principles of partnership, participation and protection that make up the Treaty.

-*Contributing to the establishment of a One Asia*
-Work on and support the efforts of others to promote the formation of an Asian Community of the future (see [here](/projects/future-asian-community))